 Go Full On Fall this Month

 Autumn goes by way too fast and sometimes there isn’t enough time to wrap yourself in your favorite scarf, grab a Pumpkin Spice Latte and revel in the fall of it all.
-To ensure that you have a full on fall experience that will get you through until the next year, we’ve compiled a list of must-dos in the Tahoe area.
+To ensure that you have a full on fall experience that will get you through until the next year, we’ve compiled a list of must-dos this fall at Lake Tahoe.

 A classic fall experience is available at Apple Hill, right outside of Lake Tahoe.
 Photo courtesy of Apple Hill

 Apple Hill is a fall fan’s favorite, with rolling apple orchards, wineries, and tons of baked goods made from fresh produce.
 You can pick your own apples, sip apple cider, pick out that perfect pumpkin, have a picnic, eat your weight in fudge… and much more.

 Spooky sun catchers and scary paintings are the names of the game this fall season at the Kids Club!
 Parents can get a break – and so can the kids with fun crafts that also double as souvenirs.
 The Kids Club is in the Terrace building on the third floor.
 Dial #4FUN when on-site to register for one of the many Kids Club activities.